acaravello/fullstack-posters-project/README.md

 # fullstack-posters-project
-A fullstack MERN application with two types of users: the buyer, who can choose between a list of posters, see the details, add posters to the cart, and submit an order. and the administrator (signup as admin/root to see these functionalities) who can edit, delete, and add a new poster.
+A fullstack MERN application with two types of users: the buyer, who can choose between a list of posters, see the details, add posters to the cart, and submit an order, and the administrator (signin as admin/root to see these functionalities) who can edit, delete, and add a new poster.

 In order to use the application on local environment, you have to set two variables: